Tokyo 1 Day Itinerary: Asakusa, Harajuku, Shibuya & Shinjuku Route for First-Time Visitors (2026)

 Quick Answer: Tokyo 1 Day Itinerary at a Glance

-• Expected walking distance: 15,000 to 20,000 steps, including station transfers.
+• Expected walking distance: Around 15,000 to 20,000 steps, depending on detours, shopping time, and station exits.

-• Best transport method: A prepaid IC card such as Welcome Suica, Tourist PASMO where available, regular Suica/PASMO, or mobile Suica/PASMO on your smartphone.
+• Best transport method: A prepaid IC card such as Welcome Suica, TOURIST PASMO where available, regular Suica/PASMO, or mobile Suica/PASMO on your smartphone.

-• Best for: First-time visitors who want one balanced day of temples, street culture, city views and Tokyo nightlife.
+• Best for: First-time visitors who want one balanced day of temples, street culture, city views, and Tokyo nightlife.

-What This 1-Day Tokyo Route Includes and Skips
+What This Tokyo 1-Day Route Includes and Skips

 Includes Why It Works for One Day

-Asakusa and Senso-ji Tokyo’s most accessible traditional stop, with a temple, old shopping street and classic photo spots in one compact area.
+Asakusa and Senso-ji Tokyo’s most accessible traditional stop, with a temple, old shopping street, and classic photo spots in one compact area.

 Meiji Shrine and Harajuku A sharp contrast between quiet forest paths and youth culture, without a complicated detour.